-Pelvic infection or abscess (risk: 2 in 1,000).
+- Pelvic infection or abscess (risk: 3 in 1,000).
 You will need further treatment.
-Let your gynaecologist know if you get an unpleasant-smelling vaginal discharge.

-- Vaginal cuff dehiscence, where the cut at the top of your vagina opens (risk: less than 4 in 1,000).
-You will need another operation.

-- Developing an abnormal connection (fistula) between your bowel, bladder or ureters and your vagina (risk: less than 1 in 1,000).
-You will need another operation.

-- Damage to structures close to your womb

-(risk: less than 3 in 100) such as your bladder

-or ureters (tubes that carry urine from your

-kidneys to your bladder) (risk: 1 in 100), bowel

-(risk: 4 in 10,000) and blood vessels.
-Your

-gynaecologist will usually notice any damage

-and repair it during the operation.
-However,

-damage may not be obvious until after the

-operation and you may need another

-operation (risk: 1 in 100).

-- Developing a collection of blood (haematoma) inside your abdomen where your womb used to be (risk: 5 in 100).
+Let your gynaecologist know if you get an unpleasant-smelling vaginal discharge. - Developing an abnormal connection (fistula) between your bowel, bladder or ureters and your vagina (risk: less than 1 in 1,000).
+You will need another operation. - Damage to structures close to your womb such as your bladder or ureters (tubes that carry urine from your kidneys to your bladder) (risk: 2 in 1,000), bowel (risk: 5 in 1,000) and blood vessels (risk: 2 in 100).
+Your gynaecologist will usually notice any damage and repair it during the operation.
+However, damage may not be obvious until after the operation and you may need another operation (risk: less than 4 in 100). - Conversion to an abdominal hysterectomy.
+Your gynaecologist may need to make a cut on your abdomen if surrounding structures are damaged or if the operation is difficult to perform (risk: less than 4 in 100). - Developing a collection of blood (haematoma) inside your abdomen where your womb used to be (risk: 6 in 100).
 Most haematomas are small and may cause only a mildly high temperature that may need treatment with antibiotics.
 If the haematoma is large and causing symptoms, it may need to be drained under an anaesthetic.
-Sometimes a haematoma will drain through your vagina, usually causing bleeding similar to a period for up to 6 weeks.
+Sometimes a haematoma will drain through your vagina, usually causing bleeding similar to a period for up to 6 weeks. - Vaginal cuff dehiscence, where the cut at the top of your vagina opens (risk: 1 in 1,000).
+You will need another operation. - Recurrent prolapse (risk: 1 in 10).
+This is when the same prolapse happens again.
+You will need another operation. - New prolapse (risk: 3 in 10).
+This is when another prolapse happens in a different part of your vagina.
+You will need another operation.